FAQ on Japanese Patent Practice

 PCT National Phase Entry into Japan

-If you already filed PCT application in your country, it is required to file a Petition for Entry within 30 months from the international filing day or the priority date, whichever is later.
+If you already filed PCT application in your country, it is required to file a Petition for Entry within 30 months from the international filing day or the priority date, whichever is earlier.

 It is possible to file a Japanese translation of a PCT application later, within 2 months from the date on which the Petition for Entry is filed.

 Yes, in such a case, we will review the translation to satisfy the JPO’s formality requirements only with no additional charges.
 However, we recommend our IP attorneys’ proofreading (JPY5/word) before filing to proceed with later prosecution smoothly.